GitGuardian/ggshield/README.md

   - MY_TEST_CREDENTIAL

 show-secrets: false # default: false

+# Set to true if the desired exit code for the CLI is always 0,
+# otherwise the exit code will be 1 if issues are found.
+# the environment variable GITGUARDIAN_EXIT_ZERO=true can also be used toggle this behaviour.
+exit-zero: false # default: false

 # By default only secrets are detected.
 Use all-policies to toggle this behaviour.
 all-policies: false # default: false